ibm-cloud-docs/watsonxdata/hdfs_storage.md

  | Catalog name | Enter the name of your catalog. |
  | Associate | Click Associate to create the storage. |
  {: caption="Register bucket" caption-side="bottom"}

+If you encounter any errors, refer [Troubleshooting HDFS catalog errors](/docs/watsonxdata?topic=watsonxdata-troubleshooting-hdfs-catalog-issues).
+{: note}

 ## Related API
 {: #hdfs_api}